gravitational/teleport/rfd/0182-multi-port-tcp-app-access.md

 Before multi-port was available, VNet would let you connect to an arbitrary port on the public address of an app.
 The connection would ultimately be forwarded to the port number from the `uri` field of the app spec.
 This behavior is kept for single-port apps for backward compatibility.
-The port number is not sent over SNI in this case.
+The port number is not included in the cert in this case.

 ### Audit Events